-View job listings from many law schools around the country on Brigham Young University's Intercollegiate Job Bank.
-The site is navigable by state.
-If you find listings from schools that are significantly out of date, please let us know so we can follow up.
+View job listings from many law schools around the country on Brigham Young University's Intercollegiate Job Bank » The site is navigable by state.
 Please note that other Georgia area schools’ listings are on BYU’s job bank website (i.e., UGA Law School’s listings, etc.).
 We encourage you to review every school’s listings within your particular state(s) of interest since listings may differ among schools in the same region.
-Email Garnett Taylor for the user ID and password.
+E-mail Garnett Taylor for the user ID and password.

 NALP member law schools support a policy of providing employment search assistance to students and graduates of other schools through reciprocity.

-Services vary among the law schools that offer reciprocity.
-These services may include access to:
+Reciprocity services vary among the law schools that offer reciprocity.
+These services may include access to

 - the host law school's career services facilities